All Episodes

 It's Open Line Friday.

-We meet and surpass all audience expectations every day.
+Just to make it fair, as we meet and surpass all audience expectations every day.

-We go to Provo Utah.
+We go to Provo, Utah.

 This is Chris.